RubyMoney/money/README.md

 - Your app must use UTF-8 to function with this library.
 There are a number of non-ASCII currency attributes.
-- This app requires JSON.
-If you're using JRuby < 1.7.0 you'll need to add `gem "json"` to your Gemfile or similar.

 ## Downloading